Mimi Smith: Death

 Smith died on 6 December 1991, at the age of 85, while being cared for at home by auxiliary nurse Lynne Varcoe.
 On the day of her death, Smith collapsed in the bathroom, so Varcoe helped her to her bed, where Smith started Cheyne-Stokes respiration.
 According to Varcoe, her last words were, "Hello, John".

 Although the oldest of the Stanley sisters, Smith was the last to die.
 Cynthia, Sean and Ono attended her funeral on 12 December 1991: McCartney, Harrison and Starr all sent floral arrangements.
 Despite the animosity between Cynthia and Smith, Varcoe remembered Cynthia crying throughout the whole funeral, and said that Smith had always spoken positively about her.
 Smith was cremated at the Poole Crematorium and the reception was at the Harbour Heights Hotel.
 The whereabouts of her ashes is unknown.
 Ono put Smith's house up for sale on the same day as the cremation; it was demolished in 1994, so a four-bedroomed house could be built on the site.
 The new house on the site is now called 'Imagine'.

 Portrayals in film

-Smith was portrayed on film in Birth of the Beatles (1979), John and Yoko: A Love Story (1985), In His Life: The John Lennon Story (2000), and by Kristin Scott Thomas in Nowhere Boy (2009).
+Smith was portrayed on film by Eileen Kennally in Birth of the Beatles (1979), by Val McLane in John and Yoko: A Love Story (1985), by Blair Brown in In His Life: The John Lennon Story (2000), and by Kristin Scott Thomas in Nowhere Boy (2009).